Time-Profile-Project/BFO.github.io/README.md

     AI(One-Dimensional<br> Temporal Region) --> AH(Temporal<br> Interval)
    ```

 This is the official repository for the Basic Formal Ontology (BFO) artifact specified in [ISO 21838-2:2020](https://www.iso.org/standard/74572.html), as well as the primary repository for the Basic Formal Ontology GitHub Organization.
-Here you will find the BFO User Guide, design patterns, implementations of BFO in formal languages, and artifacts used for validating BFO.
+Here you will find the BFO User Guide, BFO-based design patterns, implementations of BFO in formal languages, and artifacts used for validating BFO.

 BFO is a widely-used upper-level ontology that is conformant to the requirements specified in [ISO/IEC 21838‑1](https://www.iso.org/standard/71954.html) for top-level ontologies.
 Ontologies conformant to this standard promote interoperability among domain-level ontologies, thereby supporting the design and deployment of more specific ontology suites.